Singapore port congestion shows global ripple impact of Red Sea attacks

 Drewry expects congestion at major transhipment ports to remain high, but anticipates some easing as carriers add capacity and restore schedules.

-Singapore's MPA has reopened older berths and yards at Keppel Terminal and will open more berths at Tuas Port to tackle extended waits.
+Singapore's MPA said that port operator PSA had re-opened older berths and yards at Keppel Terminal and would open more berths at Tuas Port to tackle extended waits.

 Maersk, the world's second-largest container carrier, said this month it would skip two westbound sailings from China and South Korea in early July due to severe congestion in Asian and Mediterranean ports.